aaronicsubstances/bridge-arithmetic/early-algebra-framework-2022.md

   1. A disconnect exists between novices and experts with regards to the appreciation of mathematics.
      - Mathematics novices see some of the arithmetic operations (such as multiplication and division of fractions and negative numbers) as not having practical use.
-     - Standard mathemtical notation is a challenge for mathematics novices (Radford, 2002).
+     - Standard mathemtical notation was not designed with consideration for mathematics novices.
      - Overloading of natural language for arithmetic operators on the different subsets of real numbers is a challenge for those who take language seriously, and can be addressed by temporarily replacing an overloaded operator with multiple functions or non-standard operators.

   2. The concept of function is the long sought after meeting point of meaning of algebraic expressions between mathematicians and mathematics novices.

   3. The history of mathematics development up to symbolic algebra was not an accident, but an indication of how the human mind newly introduced to mathematics works its way up to acquire the mathematical concepts.
-     - Hans Freudenthal was inspired by this same history in his opinions on mathematics education.
      - Empathy may then be required on the part of teachers regarding any resistance from students in the acceptance of certain real numbers: zero (ie nothing), one (ie not many), fractions, irrational numbers, negative numbers.
      - May have to introduce the abacus device to students for performing arithmetic with large counting numbers, given that it was the mathematics calculator of history.
      - When introducing early algebra to adults as part of adult education, may want to refocus "early algebra" as "history of mathematics" for them, so they don't feel belittled.